captainl/training-arduino/README.md

   - no DI (default)
   - random left/right DI
   - full random DI
+  - set DI (hold the control stick while you select this and it will continue to hold that position)
 - dpad right: cycle escape options
   - no escape option (default)
   - mash airdodge